Planned Parenthood sues Texas over threat to cut Medicaid funding

 "Officials who oppose women's access to reproductive healthcare may think they can bully us out of providing care for our patients, but we won't back down and we won't shut our doors."

-According to figures provided by Texas health officials, the state's retooled family-planning programs reached 317,393 women in the 2014 fiscal year, nearly as many as the 320,044 the state served in fiscal 2010, before it cut off funding to Planned Parenthood.

-Independent health experts dispute the claim, saying Texas still has a long way to go before it can provide the level of service it did when Planned Parenthood was an integral part of its family-planning efforts.

-Federal judges have blocked recent attempts by neighboring Arkansas and Louisiana to halt Medicaid funds.
+Federal judges have blocked attempts by neighboring Arkansas and Louisiana to halt Medicaid funds.